No, you do not need any qualifying time to enter any of the Open Water Swimming Series events.

 *13-year-olds looking to undertake a qualifying swim for a solo Rottnest Channel Swim crossing are asked to contact Swimming WA direct on (08) 9328 4599.

 Yes you will, however, this can easily be done!
-If you plan to only participate in the Open Water Swimming Series, and become a member of an Affiliated Swimming WA Club, then you will join as a Leisure Swim Member which is just $38.00 for the season.
+If you plan to only participate in the Open Water Swimming Series, and not become a member of an Affiliated Swimming WA Club, then you will join as a Leisure Swim Member which is just $38.00 for the season.
 Register here.

 *Please note – if an event is sold out beforehand there will be no late registrations taken on the day.